Impress your guests with this recipe.

 What is acorn squash?

 Acorn squash is a type of winter squash with a distinct acorn shape with ribbed dark green skin and orange flesh.
-Known for it’s milk, sweet and nutty flavor, acorn squash is popular in savory and sweet dishes.
-Acorn squash makes a wonderful thanksgiving side dish because of seasonal peak flavor, versatility and festive presentation.
+Known for it’s sweet and nutty flavor, acorn squash is popular in savory and sweet dishes.
+Acorn squash makes a wonderful Christmas or Thanksgiving side dish because of seasonal peak flavor, versatility and festive presentation.

 How to safely cut acorn squash.